marko-knoebl/slides/sections/python-data-science-3-machine-learning/25-validation-en.md

 classification:

 - _accuracy_score_: relative amount of correct classifications
-- _confusion_matrix_: relative amount of correct classifications foer each category
+- _confusion_matrix_: relative amount of correct classifications for each category
 - _precision_recall_fscore_support_: summary of important metrics
-- _log_loss_`: also known as cross-entropy, relevant for logistic regression and neural networks
+- _log_loss_: also known as cross-entropy, relevant for logistic regression and neural networks

 regression: